NIST Cybersecurity Framework: A Comprehensive Guide

 Tier #2

 At this level, business leaders are aware of the major risks that face them, such as malware, state-sponsored attackers, and other malicious actors.
-They probably also have procedures in place for protecting against and mitigating these threats.
+They probably have procedures in place for protecting against and mitigating these threats.
 However, while they may have a reasonable degree of threat awareness, these tier-two organizations lack a unified strategy with consistent policies between departments.
-Similarly, they may also be aware of the risks to their supply chains, but they lack the capacity to act on those risks with strong governance policies.
+Similarly, they may also be aware of the risks to their supply chains, but lack the capacity to act on those risks with strong governance policies.

 Tier #3

 This is the minimum NIST implementation tier that most organizations will want to achieve.
 The hallmark of a robust information security strategy is repeatability.
 It should be possible to apply information security measures, procedures, and policies across the board and maintain full visibility into your data environment.
-Tier-three organizations have achieved those things, and their practices are regularly updated to counter new risks and threats.
+Tier-three organizations have achieved this, and their practices are regularly updated to counter new risks and threats.
 They are also able to respond quickly to incidents and manage risk across their supply chains effectively.

 Tier #4

 These organizations have achieved a high level of security maturity and are able to counter the latest and most sophisticated threats.
 Unsurprisingly, the highest tier is also the most time-consuming and costly to implement, but it is vital in highly regulated sectors such as finance, healthcare, and critical infrastructure.
-Adaptive information security incorporates high-tech solutions, including machine learning-powered detection and response capabilities and security incident and event management (SIEM) and adaptive policies and procedures.
+Adaptive information security incorporates high- tech solutions, including machine learning-powered detection and response capabilities and security incident and event management (SIEM) and adaptive policies and procedures.

 Assessing Your NIST Framework Tier Level

 Aiming for the third tier is a realistic goal for most companies, and, as noted, it is essential in the instance of highly regulated industries such as critical infrastructure and finance.
 The fourth tier corresponds to the best information security strategy possible.
 Fortunately, however, it is possible for small businesses to achieve top-tier cybersecurity performance by partnering with an organization that offers key services such as managed detection and response (MDR) and security incident and event management (SIEM).
-To assess your Tier level and determine your goal, you’ll want to consider the following:

 A NIST Cybersecurity Framework maturity assessment serves as the basis for your strategy.
 Most importantly, it should be capable of enabling an organization-wide conversation around information security risk.

-Now that cybersecurity is top of mind for many potential customers, especially in the case of B2B transactions, compliance with the NIST framework adds value to your business
+Now that cybersecurity is top of mind for many potential customers, especially in the case of B2B transactions, compliance with the NIST framework adds value to your business.

 NIST Implementation